Shooting Mystery is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 The Vortex Venom is one of the most popular red dot sights from Vortex Optics.

+It’s a mini red dot that I love to use on my small handguns, like pistols or Glock.
 It also works well as a backup for range scopes.

 The main difference between the Vortex Venom and the Vortex Viper would be that the Venom is slightly larger than the Viper.